Terms of Service

 It is 'all hands on deck' when it comes to testing your website.
 While we test on a variety of Platforms (Mac & PC) and Browsers (i.e. Google Chrome, Internet Explorer, Firefox & Safari), it is impossible to replicate every possible environment in which your website will be viewed.
 You also have the option of having your website optimised for Tablets and Smart Phones - however this is an additional service.
 Your website will work on these devices but will not necessarily look exactly the same as on a laptop or desktop computer.

 A Soft Launch is when a website is made live, but it is not yet being promoted.
 Please allow sufficient time for testing at this stage prior to any major publicity launches, so any issues and bugs can be ironed out.
-This is a good time to show it to family and friends and to pick up on anythings which has not been noticed by those working on the site closely.
+This is a good time to show it to family and friends and to pick up on anything which has not been noticed by those working on the site closely.

 You will also need to read through the content, and check that all the forms are working as you want them to, that the right message is being sent to clients and that workflows such as payment processing and order fulfilment make sense to you.
-You will receive a Soft Launch checklist to help you with this process.

 Any errors which are caused by our work will be fixed.
-Please report these via our support portal as soon as possible.
+Please report these via our support email as soon as possible.
 After a website is released to you, we ask that you go through it thoroughly so you can sign off everything is working.
 Bugs / errors need to be reported within 30 days of a website going live unless the error is obscure and could not reasonably have been discovered during this time period.

 Issues / mistakes caused by you can also be fixed at your request and will be charged at our casual support rate, or managed as part of a support package.